-This year for International Women's Day, the brilliant women at Jute celebrated by honoring women doing creative, powerful work in the world.
+This year for International Women's Day, the brilliant women at Jute celebrated by honoring women who inspire them by doing creative, powerful work in the world.
 We hope it inspires you to #beboldforchange.

 Our appreciation for the sensuousness of food and wine owes everything to M.F.K.
 Fisher (1908-1992).
 At a time when canned-soup casseroles, gelatin salads and cakes from a mix represented sophistication and liberation from the burdens of cooking, Fisher was extolling the simple carnal pleasures of oysters and sweetbreads.
 One of her best-known books, The Gastronomical Me (1943), chronicles how eating and drinking well are a celebration of the senses.

 On the anniversary of that book, Slate published this reflection: “We are all hungry, she tells us, but we must remember to make choices, not drift to whatever is at hand.
 Our hunger unites us; our choices, in restaurants and in life, make us individuals.”
 Fisher was certainly an individual.

 Writer Sylvia Lindman’s connection: One of my best friends was a cooking teacher and gourmet who embraced the taste, mouth feel and presentation of food as among the highest and most constant of our physical pleasures.
 I learned a lot from her, and I hope my own table at least sometimes reflects Fisher’s lesson that cooking and serving food are acts of love.